mmugzo/mmugzo/README.md

-# Freelance Github Page for cool projects for future clients and cookie cutters to fast track project setup.
+For Freelance Projects and cool projects.

 - 🔭 I’m currently working on ...
 Python and React Freelance Projects
 - 🌱 I’m currently learning ...